esper-io/dev-docs/docs/home/console.md

 After clicking **Save**, a toast message will appear in the bottom left corner of the screen indicating success or error for adding the new access point.

 The device will now automatically connect to the specified Wi-Fi access points as they become available.
-Additional detail on configuring Wi-Fi security can be found [here].
+Additional detail on configuring Wi-Fi security can be found [here](./console.md#settings-section).

 To delete an access point, click on the ellipses and then **Delete**.